rotoapanta/digital_tiltmeter_zabbix/README.md

   * Digital Tiltmeter Model D711-A.
   * USB to Serial converter cable.
   * Power Supply Adapter 12 VDC.
-  * Computer running Thonny on Windows, Linux or macOS (in this case macOS is used)
+  * Computer running Anaconda on Windows, Linux or macOS (in this case macOS is used)
   *

 ## Components Description